rsumeshmanjunath/rsumeshmanjunath.github.io/_pages/about.md

   - /about.html
 ---

-I am Sumesh Manjunath Ramesh, a Ph.D. candidate at [Tandon School of Engineering, New York University, USA](https://engineering.nyu.edu/), advised by [Dr. Hoda AlKhzaimi](https://www.linkedin.com/in/dr-hoda-a-alkhzaimi-b36a3910b/).
-My broad research lies at the intersection of applied cryptography, hardware implementation, and side-channel analysis.
-I am advancing the state of the art in symmetric cryptography.
+I am Sumesh Manjunath Ramesh, currently a Postdoctoral Associate at New York University Abu Dhabi, continuing my work at the intersection of cryptography, hardware security, and privacy-preserving technologies.
+I hold a Ph.D. in Computer Science from [Tandon School of Engineering, New York University, USA](https://engineering.nyu.edu/), advised by [Dr. Hoda AlKhzaimi](https://www.linkedin.com/in/dr-hoda-a-alkhzaimi-b36a3910b/)., where my research focused on making lightweight cryptographic systems more secure and resilient against real-world attacks.

 I am also a recipient of the [NYUAD Global Ph.D.
 Student Fellowship in Engineering](https://nyuad.nyu.edu/en/admissions/graduate/global-phd-student-fellowships-in-engineering.html).
 Hence, I have had the opportunity to conduct my research work from the New York University Abu Dhabi campus, where my advisor's primary affiliation is located.